joshevanbarker/joshevanbarker.github.io/_pages/misc.md

 redirect_from:
   - /misc
 ---
+### <a href="/ds_portfolio">Data Science Portfolio
+In both professional and academic settings, I have built tools for data analysis and analytics.
+To see some examples, check out my Data Science Portfolio <a href= "/ds_portfolio">here</a> which contains a sample SQL database and connected R Shiny application as well as Python Notebooks cleaning data and training models with output connected to a Flask App.

 ### Transportation
 Since I was a child, I have been fascinated by road maps and transportation improvement projects.
 Over the years, I've invented various highway proposals of my own.
 I have also taken digitized highway proposals from the past and made them more accessible.